muhammedahmed20/muhammedahmed20/README.md

 ### 🧭 About Me

-I'm a **Frontend Engineer & Freelancer** based in Egypt, focused on building fast, clean, and scalable web experiences.
+I'm a **Frontend Developer & Freelancer** based in Egypt, focused on building fast, clean, and scalable web experiences.
 I don't just write code — I turn ideas into usable, production-ready products, caring equally about **how things look** and **how they work**.

 When a project calls for it, I extend into **full-stack development**, handling backend integration end-to-end to ship complete solutions.